AldeRoberge/AldeRoberge/README.md

 * 🎶 [SoundCloud](https://soundcloud.com/alexandre-demers-roberge)

 🍲🍜🍄🪚🏹
-We can also chat about food, foraging, carpentry and archery.
+We can also chat about carpentry, food, foraging and archery.

 ----